20+ Things to Do With Your Family in Knoxville, TN

 Cruze Farm Dairy

 Cruze Farm Dairy has several locations in East Tennessee.
-The downtown Knoxville location is located on Gay Street near the Tennessee Theatre.
-Their ice cream experience is unforgettable and its locally made at Cruze Dairy Farm.
-My kids love enjoying the chocolate ice cream cone dipped in rainbow sprinkles and sitting in the seating area to beat the summer heat.
+The downtown Knoxville location is on Gay Street near the Tennessee Theatre.
+Their ice cream experience is unforgettable, and its locally made at a family dairy.
+My kids love to beat the summer heat with a chocolate ice cream cone dipped in rainbow sprinkles.

 • They have inside dining at the downtown location.